AlexLapsin/Sales-Data-Aggregation-Pipeline/README.md

 A sales data aggregation pipeline that implements the Medallion architecture (Bronze → Silver → Gold) to process both batch and streaming data into a Snowflake analytics platform.

-The pipeline ingests data from CSV files and Kafka streams, validates and transforms it through Delta Lake using Apache Spark, applies SCD Type 2 dimensional modeling with dbt, and delivers analytics-ready tables to Snowflake.
+The pipeline ingests data from CSV files and Kafka streams, validates and transforms it using Apache Spark, stores the results in Delta Lake with ACID guarantees, applies SCD Type 2 dimensional modeling with dbt, and delivers analytics-ready tables to Snowflake.
 Apache Airflow orchestrates the entire workflow with dataset-aware triggers.

 **Technologies:** Apache Airflow 2.10, Apache Spark 3.5.7, Delta Lake 3.2.0, Apache Kafka 3.5+, dbt 1.7+, Snowflake, Terraform 1.5+, AWS S3, Docker